Lumbar Fusion Case Examples

 The patient continues to do well.

-Here’s another example of a patient who at one year after a two level fusion had a solid bony connection.
+Here’s an example of another patient who at one year after a two level fusion had a solid bony connection.

-However, here is an example of a case where the fusion did not occur (nonunion).
-The bone is growing from above and below within the spacer, but it never connected.
-This example is shown since, even with preparation of the endplate and removal of disc material, sometimes fusion does not occur.
+However, below is an example of a case where, despite proper technique, with no complications, the fusion did not occur.
+This result is also referred to as a nonunion or pseudarthrosis (if you see that term).
+Although bone is growing from above and below within the spacer, it never connected.
 The patient didn't do anything wrong.
-Sometimes these outcomes occur.
+Sometimes a nonunion can occur.

-This image to the right from a CT scan, taken from a different patient, shows the x-ray appearance of screws when they become loose.
-This loosening is demonstrated by the dark line around the screws (referred to as a “halo”), which indicate that the screw threads have no purchase or bite into the bone.
+This images below are from a CT scan, taken from a different patient, and show the X-ray appearance of screws when they become loose.
+This loosening is demonstrated by the dark line around the screws (the halo) which indicate that the screw threads have no purchase or bite into the bone.

 Here is a case where extra bone grew near and in the foramen, which is the opening through which the nerve root exits the spinal column.

-In this case, although the patient might be expected to have pain along the area supplied by the involved nerve root, the patient had no symptoms.
-This case also illustrated why the focus is on treating the patient, not the x-ray.
+In this case, while the patient might be expected to have pain along the area supplied by the involved nerve root, the patient had no symptoms.
+This situation shows why the focus is on treating the patient, not the X-ray.